SvenKoos/LoRaWAN/README.md

 5. create application in TTN and get the TTN keys for the end device ==> achieved
 6. extend the code on T-Echo Lite about LoRaWAN implementation (device activation, measurement upload) ==> achieved
 7. Connect an IoT data dashboard to the data in TTN (with Datacake) ==> achieved
-8. implement System ON Sleep mode with RAM retention for nRF52 ==> started
+8. implement sleep mode with RAM retention for nRF52 ==> achieved
 9. complete the sensor set to full air quality monitoring ==> started

 ## 1. Connect sensor to T-Echo